 Every child in Reception, Year 1 and Year 2 in state funded schools will receive a free school lunch from September 2014.
 The Government’s aim is to improve academic attainment and save families money – over the course of a year the average family spends £437 on school lunches per child.

-Free School Meals for families in Key Stage 2 receiving additional support
+Free School Meals for families receiving additional support.

 Children whose parents receive the following support payments are entitled to receive free school meals:

 - Universal Credit (provided your earned income is no more than £616.67 in the last Universal Credit assessment period)

 - support under Part VI of the Immigration and Asylum Act 1999

 - the guaranteed element of State Pension Credit

 - Child Tax Credit (provided you are not entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit